Oretha Castle Haley: CORE and the Freedom Rides

 In 1961, CORE pioneered the Freedom Rides, a novel method of non-violent protest against segregation in interstate transportation.
 SNCC played a major role.
 Trained and committed volunteers boarded Greyhound and Trailways buses in Washington DC and other northern cities, and headed south.
 At various stops, they occupied the whites-only waiting rooms to draw attention to the segregated facilities.
 The Freedom Rides were scheduled to finish in New Orleans.
 The first Freedom Riders drew national attention in mid-May.
 Two buses left from Atlanta, GA heading for Birmingham, AL. The first bus was commandeered by an angry mob in Anniston, AL. The passengers were beaten and the bus was set ablaze.
 The second group of Freedom Riders made it to Birmingham where they were beaten by a waiting mob as local police stood by.

-Oretha Castle's home served as the New Orleans headquarters for the Freedom Riders.
+As head of the New Orleans chapter of CORE, Oretha Castle's home served as the New Orleans headquarters for the Freedom Riders.
 With help from Oretha's mother Virgie and sister Doris, their home housed and fed hundreds of Freedom Riders coming and going throughout the summer.
 New Orleans CORE sponsored several Freedom Rides through Louisiana and Mississippi.
 When two Freedom Riders were beaten in New Orleans in early August, CORE staged a demonstration at Police Headquarters.
 Oretha Castle was one of fifteen arrested.
 Attorney General Robert F. Kennedy was delegated the task of solving the problem.
 He petitioned and pressured the Interstate Commerce Commission, ICC, and finally on November 1, the "whites only" signs were removed.
 The success of the Freedom Rides raised the profile and bolstered the reputation of CORE.